Want to get latex (acrylic or water-based) paint out of carpet, upholstery or any other kind of fabric — even old and dry latex? No problem!

 Caution: Lacquer thinner is highly combustible, so don't wad up that cloth and throw it in a bucket.
-Instead, allow it to air dry and then launder appropriately.
+Instead, allow it to air-dry, and then launder or dispose of it appropriately.

 HANDY ZIPPER PULL.
 The pull on the zipper of my snow boot broke, and I replaced it with a circle key ring.
-Now I can grab it when I'm wearing gloves. — Ronald, Michigan
+Now I can grab it when I'm wearing gloves. — Ronald

 SEMI-HOMEMADE CINNAMON ROLLS.
-I have a recipe for cinnamon rolls that everyone thinks is homemade, but isn't.
-And it only takes about 45 minutes to make from start to finish.
-I use two tubs of Pillsbury Grands cinnamon rolls and discard the frosting that comes in the tubs.
-Arrange the rolls in a 9 x 13 inch pan (four down the middle and three on either side).
+I have a recipe for cinnamon rolls that everyone thinks is homemade but isn't.
+It only takes about 45 minutes to make from start to finish.
+I use two tubes of Pillsbury Grands Cinnamon Rolls.
+Discard the frosting that comes with them, and arrange the rolls in a 9-by-13-inch pan (four down the middle and three on either side).
 Whisk together 1 cup brown sugar and 1 cup heavy whipping cream, and pour over the rolls.
 Bake for about 35 minutes at 350 degrees F. That's it.
 They're amazing.
 Everyone thinks I've slaved all morning, and I'm not going to tell them otherwise! — Nancy

-DISHWASHER CLEANS ALL.
+DISHWASHER IS A CLEAN-ALL.
 I use my dishwasher to clean lots of things.
-I just make sure to put most items on the top rack and also to secure the small items with clothespins or place in baskets so they don't fly around.
-I wash stove knobs, baby bottles, drain stoppers for the kitchen sink, small trash cans, kids toys and refrigerator shelves.
-I even wash diaper bags and baby bottle bags in the dishwasher so the insides get clean and sanitized.
+I just make sure to put most items on the top rack and secure the small items by fastening them with clothespins or placing them in baskets.
+I wash stove knobs, baby bottles, kitchen sink drain stoppers, small trash cans, kid toys and refrigerator shelves.
+I even wash diaper bags and baby bottle bags so the insides get clean and sanitized.
 I use the regular amount of automatic dishwasher detergent.
 It works better than any other cleaning method for just about anything I can fit in there. — Colleen

 LIKE PEDIALYTE.
-At about $5 per quart, Pedialyte (an over-the-counter product that contains balanced amounts of sugar and sodium to help prevent dehydration in adults and children caused by stomach flu, food poisoning and more) is not cheap.
+At more than $5 per quart, Pedialyte (an over-the-counter product that contains balanced amounts of sugar and sodium to help prevent dehydration in adults and children caused by stomach flu, food poisoning and more) is not cheap!
 But making it yourself is.
-Here's how: Mix together 1 quart sterile water, 1 tablespoon sugar, 1 teaspoon salt, 1/2 teaspoon baking soda and 1/4 packet unsweetened Kool-Aid powder (or to taste).
-Keep refrigerated, and use within a couple of days. — Tom, Massachusetts (NOTE: Always consult with your healthcare professional before substituting a prescribed treatment with a homemade version. — mh)
+Here's how: Mix together 1 quart boiling water, 1 tablespoon sugar, 1 teaspoon salt, 1/2 teaspoon baking soda and 1 teaspoon unsweetened Kool-Aid powder (or more, to taste).
+Keep refrigerated and use within a couple of days. —Tom (NOTE: Always consult with your health care professional before substituting a prescribed treatment with a homemade version.)